 LLCs enjoy pass-through taxation.
 This means an LLC’s earnings pass straight through to its owner(s) without the company having to pay separate, corporate taxes.

 One key benefit of forming an LLC is that its members aren’t personally liable for the debts of the business.
 In contrast, a sole proprietor can be held liable for the debts incurred by their business.
+For more details, see the LLCs vs. Sole Proprietorships section above.

 It’s easier to form and manage an LLC than a corporation.
 LLCs also enjoy pass-through taxation benefits while corporations face double taxation.
+For more details, see the LLCs vs. Corporations section above.